davidmarkclements/v8-perf/readme.md

 for loops (which are used in the benchmark code).

 ### Iterating over objects

+*NOTE: benchmark for this has been updated removed functional with state from object-iteration.js - it's not fast in 0.10, 4, 6, 8 or node-v8, and no one really does that - removed to avoid confusion - added Object.values instead - section is written to that benchmark, will update graph when we redo for V8 6.0*

 Grabbing all an objects values and doing something with them is a common task and there are many ways to approach this.
 Let's find out which is fastest across our V8 (and Node) versions.